The function allows users to create trend charts and comparisons for financial assets with a valid Google Finance ticker symbol.

 GOOGLEFINANCE Function Examples

-Facebook Stock Price vs Apple Stock Price in Sheets
+Apple vs. Meta vs. Alphabet Stock Price in Sheets

-Apple and Facebook are two well-known Silicon Valley technology companies.
-By creating a chart from two GOOGLEFINANCE functions, the relative performance can be easily seen.
-Here is a link to the Google Sheet.
-You can save it as a new Google Sheet, or save it as a Microsoft Excel file.
+Apple, Meta, and Alphabet are three well-known Silicon Valley technology companies.
+The relative performance can be easily seen by creating a chart from three GOOGLEFINANCE functions.
+This is the Google Sheet.
+You can save it as a new Google Sheet.

 DJIA Trend vs. Max Close and Bear Line